bahodge/curse_of_strahd/Quests.md

 	- the abbot has not left the Abby in weeks
 	- [ ] We have 1 month to find a white wedding dress to pay the [[Abby of Kresk]] for resurrecting the son. the [[Burgomaster Dimitri Kreskov]] is willing to help us commission a dress for a few hundred GP.
 		- we think we can get a dress in the [[Town of Velakki]].
+		- we order the dress and it will be ready in a week.
+We paid 1k gp.
 - [ ] [[Burgomaster Dimitri Kreskov]] has asked us into the disappearance of dead bodies
 - [x] Deal with the werewolves surrounding the city.